openresty/lua-resty-dns/README.markdown

 	The raw resource data (RDATA) for resource records that are not recognized.
 * `txt`

 	The record value for `TXT` records.
+When there is only one character string in this record, then this field takes a single Lua string.
+Otherwise this field takes a Lua table holding all the strings.
 * `ptrdname`

 	The record value for `PTR` records.